libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 ### Calculate summary statistics

-These functions calculates statistics for an array of numbers.
+These functions calculate statistics for an array of numbers.
 Some of the output uses built-in JSONata functions, such as `$max()`.
 Others, such as the ones for median and standard deviation, are created in the expression.

+You might use statistics such as these to calculate metrics and perform performance analysis on historical or streamed data.

 ```
 (
 $stdPop := function($arr) {